 Review: Down to Chance, Pleasance Theatre

-It is a rare thing for a piece of theatre to make me feel the ground shift beneath my feet, but Down to Chance by Maybe You Like It, which I saw last night at the Pleasance Theatre, achieves exactly that.
-Produced by the Maybe You Like It company, this production brings to life the terrifying and awe-inspiring story of Genie Chance (played with steely resolve by Ellie Jay Cooper), the radio broadcaster who became the voice of Anchorage during the Great Alaskan Earthquake of 1964.
+It is a rare thing for a piece of theatre to make the audience imagine the ground shifting beneath their feet, but Down to Chance by Maybe You Like It, currently playing at the Pleasance Theatre, achieves exactly that.
+Produced by the Maybe You Like It company, this production brings to life the terrifying and awe-inspiring story of Genie Chance, the radio broadcaster who became the voice of Anchorage during the Great Alaskan Earthquake of 1964.

 The production arrives in London following a sell out run at the Edinburgh Festival Fringe, supported by the Edinburgh National Partnerships Programme.
-This initiative is vital for helping exceptional work find a life beyond the festival, and it is a treat to see it presented here as a double bill alongside Sorry I Broke .
+This initiative is vital for helping exceptional work find a life beyond the festival, and it is a treat to see it presented here as a double bill alongside Sorry (I Broke Your Arms and Legs).

 As someone who grew up in an earthquake-prone region, I found the portrayal of the disaster particularly poignant.
 My own family history is marked by the 1931 Hawke’s Bay earthquake, where a relative was tragically killed by a falling veranda.
 I grew up with the reality of earthquake drills and the necessity of family reunification plans as standard.
 We were taught exactly where to meet if the world fell apart: if our house is down, go to granny’s; if hers is down, go to the church.
 Knowing that an emergency kit must always contain a battery-powered radio is a lesson ingrained from childhood, and this play is a vivid, heart-stopping reminder of why that remains the case today.